wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.3.15 =
+* New wpStoreCart admin panel interface finished and made default
+* Fixed a bug with the wpStoreCart 3 beta menu system disappearing when updating any setting
+* Added more PHPDOC blocks to whip this code base into order before the big revisions really begin
+* Added /wpstorecart/php/class.shipping.php which allows UPS shipping quotes without needing to signup to their process
+* Removed the jqueryui folder from the plugin

 = 2.3.14 =
 * Added the ability to determine the order in which the quantity, pic, name, price, & remove are displayed on the checkout page & widget wpStoreCart > Settings > Display > Checkout Page > Field Order